Back to Blog

 Mobilo is the heaviest of the tools on this list, built for sales orgs that take lead capture seriously and have the budget to back it up.

 Pricing.
 Sharp-edged.
-No free tier — you cannot sign up without buying a physical card.
-Branded plastic cards start at $5; metal and wood cards run $50–$139.
-Team subscription around $48/user/year, plus card costs, plus a $39 annual platform fee that several Trustpilot reviewers flag as non-refundable .
+No free tier — you can't sign up without buying a card.
+Plastic cards start around $9.50; wood around $39.50; custom metal around $69.50.
+Business subscription is ~$5/user/month (~$60/user/year), plus card costs, plus a ~$40 annual platform fee that several Trustpilot reviewers flag as non-refundable.
 Enterprise pricing is sales-led.

 What it does well.
 The enterprise feature set is the deepest in this category: native Salesforce, HubSpot, Pipedrive, Microsoft Dynamics integrations, AI lead enrichment, real-time team leaderboards, SOC 2 Type 2, GDPR, SSO, and HR directory sync.
 If you're running a 200-person sales team and need real reporting on who's networking, Mobilo is the only tool on this list that gives you that out of the box.

 Where it falls short.
-Every link on a Mobilo card is rewritten into a tracking redirect — when a prospect imports your contact, they see long Mobilo URLs instead of clean ones, which looks suspicious.
-The mandatory hardware purchase + non-refundable platform fee combination has produced a wave of declining Trustpilot reviews in 2026 .
+Every link on a Mobilo card is rewritten as a tracking redirect — when a prospect imports your contact, they see long Mobilo URLs instead of clean ones, which looks suspicious.
+The mandatory hardware purchase plus non-refundable annual fee is the top complaint in recent Trustpilot reviews, where buyers report surprise renewal charges they couldn't recover.

 Verdict.
 Right tool for enterprise sales and lead capture.
-Wrong tool for a solo professional or a small team.
+Wrong tool for solo professionals or small teams.

 6. Portrai — Best for solo professionals who care about design

-Disclosure: I founded Portrai.
-I'm including it because the comparison would be incomplete without it, not because it's right for everyone.
+Disclosure: Aanya is part of the Portrai team — we're including Portrai because the comparison would be incomplete without it, not because it's right for everyone.

-I built Portrai because every existing tool felt either templated (Blinq, HiHello), pushy on the recipient side (Popl), or built for enterprise sales orgs I'm not part of (Mobilo, Uniqode).
-I wanted a card that looked like me — designer-grade, no recipient marketing funnel, inline-editable, with a wizard that gets you to a shareable link in three minutes.
+Portrai was built because every existing tool felt either templated (Blinq, HiHello), pushy on the recipient side (Popl), or built for enterprise sales orgs most solo professionals aren't part of (Mobilo, Uniqode).
+The goal was a card that looked like you — designer-grade, no recipient marketing funnel, inline-editable, with a wizard that gets you to a shareable link in three minutes.

 What Portrai does well.
-Wizard-driven card builder with a live mobile preview, every field inline-editable later.
-Custom links and embeds — Calendly, podcast, latest blog post.
+Wizard-driven card builder with a live mobile preview; every field inline-editable later.
+Custom links and embeds (Calendly, podcast, latest blog post).
 Custom domains and a branded QR-background generator for video calls built in.
 Free tier with no watermark, no 5-contact cap, no recipient sign-up wall.
-When someone opens your card, they see your card — not a Portrai growth funnel.
+When someone opens your card, they see your card — not a growth funnel.

 Where Portrai falls short (the honest section).
-I have to say this clearly: Portrai is not the right pick for everyone reading this post.
+This needs to be said clearly: Portrai is not the right pick for everyone reading this post.

-- No native NFC product yet.
-You can program a third-party NFC tag to your Portrai URL, but I don't ship hardware.
+• No native NFC product yet.
+You can program a third-party NFC tag to your Portrai URL, but Portrai doesn't ship hardware.
 If you want to tap a card at a trade show, go to Popl or Mobilo.

-- No native CRM integration yet.
-You can wire one via Zapier, but I don't have native Salesforce/HubSpot connectors.
+• No native CRM integration yet.
+You can wire one via Zapier, but there are no native Salesforce/HubSpot connectors.
 Real gap if your job depends on auto-logging contacts.

-- Smaller user base.
-I'm a solo founder.
+• Smaller user base.
+Portrai is a solo-founder project.
 The brand is newer.
 If you'd rather buy from a 100-person company with a Fortune-500 logo wall, Blinq is right there.

 Verdict.
 Right pick if you're a solo professional, creator, consultant, founder, or designer — someone who treats their card as a portfolio surface, not a CRM ingress point.
 If that isn't you, please pick one of the others.